okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## App description guidelines

 After your integration is published, the content in the OIN Manager **General Settings** > **App description** field is displayed on the Integration detail page under the **Overview** heading.
-Descriptions must be less than 1024 characters and should describe what the integration provides to customers by partnering with Okta.
+Descriptions must be less than 1024 characters and should describe the value that you provide to customers by partnering with Okta.
 See an app description example in this [Integration detail page](https://www.okta.com/integrations/servicenow-ud/).

 ## Use case guidelines